webdavis/100-days-of-code/log.md

 #### Today's Progress

 1. Created a Bento profile.
-1. Practiced implementing dependency diagrams.
+2. Practiced implementing dependency diagrams.
-1. Implemented a module-based dependency diagram for Maeve.
+3. Implemented a module-based dependency diagram for Maeve.

 #### Thoughts on Architecture

-Since Maeve’s current implementation is a vertically sliced spike, I’ll keep it as a monolith.
-However, I can still maintain a logical separation of concerns through folder organization, treating folders as “virtual modules”, so to speak.
-Since this is a spike, I can skip test implementation, which allows me to avoid the delays caused by the simulator booting up with UIKit.
+For this round I'm implementing a vertically sliced spike so that I know what is and isn't possible for this app.

+As a result, I won't be test-driving it.
+That's actually beneficial here because for UI modules Xcode boots the simulator every time tests are run, which makes development painfully slow.
+(Not writing tests avoids that 🤣.)

+↕️  Since it's a vertical slice, a monolithic architecture makes the most sense.

+💡 However, that doesn't mean I won't attempt to make thoughtful architectural decisions.

+Even though the code won't be divided into separate physical modules, I can still organize concerns using folders and treat them as "virtual modules."
+For example, `<Weather Service>` is a clear boundary that facilitates communication between the other modules.

 #### Link to work